Announcement Type: New/Competing Continuation.

 Mandatory Documents for Programs That Propose Sub-Contracts With Local IHS Facilities

-Programs that propose sub-contracts with IHS facilities to provide clinical services must submit the documents noted below for the sub-contractor:
+Programs that propose sub-contracts with IHS facilities to provide clinical Start Printed Page 1391services must submit the documents noted below for the sub-contractor:

 - MOA that is signed by the primary grantee, the sub-contractor, the IHS Area Director and the Tribal Chairperson.